Adopt best practices online

 - Register your new anti-virus software immediately, and sign up for automatic notification of product updates to ensure your computer is protected.

 Malicious software attacks are increasing at a staggering rate.
 Malware generally refers to any program that intentionally harms your computer and is typically installed without your consent.
 Malware can access your computer if you do something as harmless as clicking on an ad, going to a website, or even unknowingly downloading a document.
 In some cases, malware actually poses as anti-malware software.
-Your best defense is to keep your browser, operating system, and applications up to date, and to consistently run updated anti-malware software.
+Your best defence is to keep your browser, operating system, and applications up to date, and to consistently run updated anti-malware software.

 Spyware is a particularly nasty type of malware, and is designed to essentially “spy” on you by tracking and collecting your personal information.
 The information collected often includes your user IDs, passwords, name, and address.
-Firewall

 A firewall filters the information coming through the Internet connection into your computer, permitting communication only with sources you know and trust.
 It helps prevent unauthorized access, protecting your home network and family from potential hackers.
 If you do not have a firewall installed, any personal information stored on your computer or distributed using the web may be accessed by an attacker for as long as your computer is connected to the Internet.